WHAT DRIVES US: the founders

 It’s simple really - we care about people.

-We’re nurses.
-We’re educators.
 We helped shape the paradigm in education as technology was integrated.
-But over time, we’ve seen the natural attraction to the speed and efficiency technology provides overshadow the equally important human communication.
+But over time, we’ve seen the natural attraction to the speed and efficiency technology provides overshadow the equally important personal interaction.

 Clinical simulation scenarios with standardized participants provide some of the most realistic opportunities possible: the ability to look at the patient, speak to the patient, hear the patient, observe the patient’s non-verbal responses, to be heard and seen by the patient.